sam-goodwin/eventual/docs/getting-started/1-aws-sst.md

   MyStack.ts # your service's Stack
 ```

-The template creates an initial file, `MyStack.ts`, which instantiates a single Eventual `Service`.
+The file "MyStack.ts" creates a new Service with the following code:

 ```ts
 import { StackContext } from "@serverless-stack/resources";